 There’s a supplement you can take that will help you chill out, sleep better, and poop often.
-It’s called magnesium and if you’re living a busy life in 2018, you need it more than ever.
+It’s called magnesium and if you’re living a busy life, you need it more than ever.

 Magnesium is involved in over 600 enzymatic reactions in the body including energy metabolism and protein synthesis.
 An estimated 30 percent of adults are deficient in this vital mineral and 50 percent of Americans consume less than the estimated average requirement (EAR) for magnesium, so that’s why at Parsley Health, we test your micronutrient levels and have recently launched our own medical-grade magnesium supplement.

 Stress depletes magnesium stores, as does excess alcohol consumption, eating processed foods, taking antibiotics and taking certain drugs like high blood pressure meds and diuretics.